7h3cyb3rm0nk/chumma-ttf/README.md

 meson compile -C build
 ```
 **You will have the library built as shared objects in `build/src` directory, since these shared objects would probably be installed in our system by default(a lot of softwares use harfbuzz as text shaping engine)
-the only shared object we will need will be `libharfbuzz.so.0.6XXXX.0`**
+the only shared object we are going to need is `libharfbuzz.so.0.6XXXX.0`**

 ## Generating Chumma-ttfs